 “Men know less about the cancers that are common in men.
 For example, penile cancer.
 It only occurs among men, but generally more women than men know that HPV causes penile cancer,” said Ashish A. Deshmukh, PhD, MPH, an author of the study and assistant professor in the department of management, policy, and community health at UF Health School of Public Health.

 According to the National Cancer Institute, HPV causes:

 But many, particularly men, remain unaware of this association.

 “The burden of HPV-associated cancers is now moving toward anal cancer, oropharyngeal cancer, and these non-cervical HPV-associated cancers.
 Yet we know less that HPV causes these cancers,” Dr. Deshmukh said.

-He noted that while both incidents and deaths associated with cervical cancer have been declining for many years, other forms including anal and penile cancer have been increasing.
+He noted that while both incidents and deaths associated with cervical cancer have been

 The study’s findings on the lack of public awareness on HPV, vaccination, and cancer aren’t surprising, Dr. David Fagan, vice chair of pediatrics at Cohen Children’s Medical Center in New Hyde Park, New York, told Healthline.

 “When the HPV vaccine was first licensed, they really marketed it toward preventing genital warts and they did not market the vaccine that was going to prevent cancer,” Fagan said.
 “Once they started focusing on HPV as the virus that causes cervical cancer and these other cancers, we started to see more acceptance of the vaccine.”